elainebroche-dev/anagram/README.md

 - Code on how to use map to index into object array came from information on this website : [Map IndexOf](https://stackoverflow.com/questions/8668174/indexof-method-in-an-object-array)
 - Code to create an array of unique random numbers came from information on this website : [Unique Random](https://stackoverflow.com/questions/2380019/generate-unique-random-numbers-between-1-and-100)
 - Code to create random numbers within a specified min/max range came from information on this website : [Random Range](https://stackoverflow.com/questions/4959975/generate-random-number-between-two-numbers-in-javascript)
+- Code to create the timer progress bar came from information on this website : [Timer Bar](https://www.w3schools.com/howto/howto_js_progressbar.asp)

 ### Media
 - To be written : The fonts used were imported from [Google Fonts](https://fonts.google.com/)